chilakavyshnavi/TALENT-FLOW-A-MINI-HIRING-PLATFORM-/README.md

 - 1000+ candidates with realistic names and data
 - 3+ assessment templates with multiple question types
 - Timeline events and candidate relationships

-## 🔧 Development Guidelines

-### Adding New Features
-1. Create components in appropriate directories
-2. Use established patterns for forms and API calls
-3. Follow the existing naming conventions
-4. Add proper error handling and loading states
-5. Update seed data if needed

 ## 🚀 Deployment